bandeau

 Main orientations and specific features

-MDP students include sector-based practitioners, policy administrators, private-sector professionals, and educators, with the shared objective of broadening their knowledge base to understand complex interactions between sectors of development practice.
+MAGS-DP students include sector-based practitioners, policy administrators, private-sector professionals, and educators, with the shared objective of broadening their knowledge base to understand complex interactions between sectors of development practice.

 Acquiring interdisciplinary knowledge and practical skills enables graduates to work across various sectors to design and manage integrated development interventions and to implement appropriate policies and draw from specialist expertise to support sustainable development.

-One of the great assets of PSIA’s MDP program is the exceptional quality of its students.
+One of the great assets of PSIA’s MAGS-DP program is the exceptional quality of its students.
 They bring a wealth of knowledge that reflects the strength of their diversity not only in culture and origins but in real-life development experiences.
 It is always more than a pleasure to interact with them.

 Please visit the MDP Global Association, which includes all programs offering a Master's in Development Practice (MDP), situated at universities around the world, and a broad range of MDP collaborating organizations.